This post may contain affiliate links. Please read my disclosure for more information.

 The majority of your debt is erased via bankruptcy, however there will normally still be some remaining debt which needs to be paid back.
 This debt could take the form of child support payments, mortgage or college debts.

 By completing all of your payments for these outstanding bills on schedule and, if possible, in full, you can start the process of restoring your credit after bankruptcy.
+Keeping credit balances low will help.

 The key to establishing good credit is making timely payments, and the lower your credit use ratio, the faster you can begin to rebuild your credit.

-Keep on Top of Current Credit Card Payments
+Keep on Top of Credit Card Payments

-Your payment history serves as the most crucial aspect of your credit score, as we have mentioned.
 Making on-time payments when you receive new credit is vital, particularly following bankruptcy, as delinquencies may further lower your credit score.

 You may gradually rebuild your credit and establish your dependability by making on-time payments.